Salmon, Asparagus & Spinach Pappardelle

 • Transfer asparagus to the bottom part of a stack-and-steam pot and add about 1.5 inches of water (the water should not touch the bottom of the steamer part).
 Add salt to the water.

 • Skin the salmon fillet, using a thin, flexible knife.
 Sprinkle with salt and pepper.
-Spray the bottom of steamer part of your pot with non-stick spray to insure easy release of the fish.
+Spray the bottom of steamer part of your pot with non-stick spray to ensure easy release of the fish.
 Place the salmon in the pot and place the pot on top of the bottom part.
 Place the lid on the stack.

 • Bring the water to a boil, turn the heat to medium and cook the asparagus for approx. 5 minutes.
 Use a slotted spoon and take the asparagus out of the water and cool them down.
 Place the stack back on the stove and continue to steam the salmon for another 5-7 minutes.
 Total steaming time all depends on the thickness of the fillet.